urgdog/urg.systems/stories/video-on-demand.md

 Bob went to the Adult VOD menu, and randomly selected a feature which, if I remember correctly, was something along the lines of "Fun at the Beach".

 What I do remember, was this feature did not waste time at all on exposition.
 Straight to action- very efficient.
+No logo, no intro, just, right into it.
 Not the kind of payload you're expecting to be verifying.

 Erin remarked from our audibly shocked reactions, "Sounds like it's working?"